EC528-Fall-2023/Kata-Containers-for-SPARK/README.md

 ![img](./images/system.svg)

+> This diagram is showing the solution for the Spark cluster mode.
+For the client mode which the Spark Driver will be running at the client's side instead of inside the Application Master, we can directly use Kata container runtime and the bridge network for AM.

 #### Deploy Hadoop YARN + Spark with Docker and Kata runtime

 To run Spark application on Hadoop YARN with Docker containers (RunC / Kata), we need to deploy the Hadoop cluster, use [deploy_hadoop.sh](./scripts/deploy_hadoop.sh) can easily auto-deploy the required components.
 [Usage of deploy_hadoop.sh](./scripts/README.md)

+> If you want manually set the cluster, please refer to the [playbook](./docs/Playbook.md)

 #### Launching applications in Kata through docker